Select Page

 Political Consequences

-The Berlin Wall became a stark symbol of the division between East and West, reflecting the broader ideological conflicts of the Cold War.
-It reinforced the separation of the Communist Eastern Bloc from the capitalist Western Bloc.
-The wall intensified the political tensions between the United States and the Soviet Union and further polarized the world.
+The Berlin Wall, so stark a symbol of the division between East and West, and the greater ideological conflicts of the Cold War, channeled easily into the kind of controversy that surrounds cultural items restored from dust and decay.
+By separating the Communist Eastern Bloc from the capitalist Western Bloc, it reinforced the separation.
+In the end it made the political tensions between the United States and the Soviet Union, and the world, even more polarized.

 Humanitarian Impact